Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

 \citet{KimCVPR2018} followed the first approach.
 They updated the training set in each iteration by adding synthetic images that were rendered using parameters (after adding a Gaussian noise) estimated from real images by the train\-ed network up to the cur\-rent iteration.
 Thus, in each iteration, the network was trained over a training set generated by the ``previous'' network.
 In this way, the training data distribution is more similar to the real distribution, alleviating the bias effect of the synthetic data in the training process.

 The second approach follows a similar idea to that of a cascaded regressor: each regressor estimates an update of the input parameters, which are estimated by the previous regressor, such that they are closer to the ground truth.
+Most of the proposed works used the same architecture for all the iterations \citep{Richardson3DV2016,SanyalCVPR2019,XZhuCVPR2016,XZhuPAMI2019,GZhangFG2018,BaiCVPR2020}, but \citep{JourablooCVPR2016,JourablooIJCV2017} alternated regressors that estimated updates for different parameters.